ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/details.rst

                    stops a malformed Rust program from advancing further into the Ferrocene compilation pipeline.

 :MIR Lowering: The process of MIR Lowering translates the THIR into MIR.
+This
+               system transforms high level control flow, such loops, into a series of basic blocks and jumps between them.

 :Borrow Checker: The Borrow Checker uses the control flow graph to verify the
                  ownership and borrowing system of the Rust programming